Sports gambling in New Jersey was hammered during April.

 Damn, those numbers are incredibly depressing.
 I’ll be the first person to admit that I’m degenerate as all hell.

 It’s the only path I’ve ever walked, and it’s the only path I have any interest in traveling.
-That means I engage in copious amounts of poor decisions, booze and sports gambling in sites like this casino and slot online website.
+That means I engage in copious amounts of poor decisions, booze and sports gambling.

 You don’t know what living is until you have several thousand dollars on the line and Bo Nix snatches it all away at the end of the game..